elibs/ebash/README.md

     echo "$(cmd)"
     local var=$(cmd)

-But bashutils enhances bash’s error detection to catch this case.
+But ebash enhances bash’s error detection to catch this case.
 The error trap is inherited by the shell inside the command substitution, and when it calls die, it will actually send a signal to its parent shell.
 When the parent shell receives that signal, it generates a stack trace and blows up, which is exactly what we were looking for.

-However, despite the best efforts of bashutils, bash allows you to shoot yourself in the foot in subtle ways that mask error handling.
+However, despite the best efforts of ebash, bash allows you to shoot yourself in the foot in subtle ways that mask error handling.
 The final component of our efforts to make errors implicitly detected are some styles to avoid.